• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, went in the autumn of 1939 into hiding in Warsaw — then in the General Governorate administered by the Germans, while the area of his native diocese was included in the Germ.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, went in the autumn of 1939 into hiding in Warsaw — then in the Germ.
+Generalgouvernement (Eng.
+General Governorate) administered by the Germans, while the area of his native diocese was included in the Germ.
 Reichsgau Danzig–Westpreußen (Eng.
 Reich District of Gdańsk–West Prussia) established by Germany, and was formally separated from the General Governorate by the border of the German state — under assumed name of John Michalski.

 Arrested by the Germans in 1940.